What is BitBay (BAY)? | Beginner’s Guide

 In the event of a dispute, the double escrow won’t release until both parties are satisfied.
 This forces the parties to negotiate a reasonable resolution to their dispute in order to get the escrow back.
 Scammers and other bad actors can’t profit under such a system, because their escrow won’t be returned to them.

 In addition, BitBay’s reputation system helps buyers and sellers know how much to trust the other party.
 Users with low reputation or no transaction history might need to put up more funds in escrow prior to making transactions.
-Meanwhile, users with high reputation will be able to put up less funds in escrow for their transactions.
+Meanwhile, users with high reputation will be able to put up fewer funds in escrow for their transactions.

 Dynamic Price Pegging